Bloechle/ZigZag/README.md

 ZigZag is the follow-up to YinYang, our previous image binarization algorithm.
 ZigZag is faster, more precise and simpler than YinYang.

-The [zigzag.jar](zigzag.jar) java archive is generated periodically from the source code for convenience.
+The [ZigZag.jar](ZigZag.jar) java archive is generated periodically from the source code for convenience.
 Be careful, as it may not be the latest version.